erickbytes/divbull/divbull.com/content/blog/2025-Reflections.md

 2025 was a marquee year for me.
 I now have a wife and purchased my first house.
 My wife and I have a permanent place to live.
 I now have an estimated 32% of my net worth in my home's equity.
 I still have a significant exposure to individual stocks at 40% of my net worth.
 Including my retirement mutual funds and ETFs, approximately 59% of my net worth is currently exposed to the stock market.
 I feel happy because the house will save us huge amounts versus rent payments, and instead we can spend that money to improve where we live.
 Not to mention I am more diversified in real estate.
 I've already felt the benefit of this diversification because of the recent market dip that arrived in November.
-Thankfully my house's value doesn't move in correlation with the recent stock market downturn.
+Thankfully my house's value doesn't move in correlation with the recent stock market pullback.

 ![allocation]({static}/images/net-worth-diversification.png)
 <center>*net worth diversification*</center>